Saturday Night Live season 6: Writers

 Brian Doyle-Murray returned as the only writer from the previous season.
 Barry Blaustein, David Sheffield, Pamela Norris and Terry Sweeney were also hired; the latter would become a cast member in 1985.
 Musician and Smothers Brothers Comedy Hour writer Mason Williams was the season's first head writer but left after clashing with Doumanian.
 Jeremy Stevens and Tom Moore joined as head writers for the remaining Doumanian shows.
 Michael O'Donoghue was rehired after Doumanian's firing, as a head writer, alongside Bob Tischler (who was also in a head writer role).

 This season's writers included Larry Arnstein, Barry W. Blaustein, Billy Brown, Ferris Butler, John DeBellis, Jean Doumanian, Nancy Dowd, Brian Doyle-Murray, Leslie Fuller, Mel Green, David Hurwitz, Judy Jacklin, Sean Kelly, Mitchell Kriegman, Patricia Marx, Douglas McGrath, Tom Moore, Matt Neuman, Pamela Norris, Michael O'Donoghue, Mark Reisman, David Sheffield, Jeremy Stevens, Terry Sweeney, Bob Tischler, Mason Williams and Dirk Wittenborn.

-For the next season, in addition to O'Donoghue and Tischler being maintained as the head writers; the only other writers to return were Bluastein, Norris, Sheffield, and Doyle-Murray (Doyle-Murray was not credited for the season finale).
+For the next season, in addition to O'Donoghue and Tischler being maintained as the head writers; the only other writers to return were Blaustein, Norris, Sheffield, and Doyle-Murray (Doyle-Murray was not credited for the season finale).